22mahmoud/maw.sh/src/blog/no-more-postman-just-curl-and-vim/index.md

+Title:        No More postman just use cURL + vim = ❤
+Date:         Aug 20, 2020
+Author:       Mahmoud Ashraf
+Description:  Well documented api and easy to use and share with your team with simple tools cURL + vim + git (optional)
+Keywords:     api, tooling, curl, vim

 # No More postman just use cURL + vim = ❤

 Postman one of the most popular API client tool, for send and view the response